10 tips for weight loss (not only) for pole dancers

 Additionally, if you practise pole dance or another kind of exercise, eating the right amount of protein will help in muscle growth and maintenance.
 Because muscle tissue burns more calories than body fat, even at rest, having more muscle mass is helping fat loss.

-Do keep in mind that while fats are calorie-dense they are essential for your body and also improve satiety.
-Absolutely do not remove them from your diet, enjoy in moderation and try to stick to unsaturated fats when possible.
+Do keep in mind that while fats are calorie-dense, they are essential for your body and also improve satiety.
+Absolutely do not remove them from your diet, enjoy them in moderation and try to stick to unsaturated fats when possible.

 3. Drink a lot, mostly water

 You should be drinking plenty of water.
 This will improve your general health and also will reduce the feeling of hunger.
 Sparkling water is amazing since it is even more filling.

 Other fizzy drinks should be swapped to their zero sugar options and only had occasionally.
 Hot drinks like coffee or tea are also great for avoiding hunger, but be careful with the amount of sugar you put in them since it adds up during the day.
 If you put two teaspoons of sugar in your coffee or tea three times a day, that’s approximately a hundred kcal a day — with no added benefits in terms of nutrients.